JT8D-17/arch-autotouchpad/README.md

 `makepkg -sci`

 Note:
-The `.install` script will enable the systemd unit automatically and reload and trigger udev rules.
+The `.install` script will enable the systemd unit automatically after installation or a package upgrade and reload and trigger udev rules.
 If you do not want this, comment out the `install=` line in PKGBUILD.

 &nbsp;